GalacticBot/galactic-docs/docs/start.md

 Galactic is a powerful moderation bot for servers of all sizes.
 Galactic also provides some utility features on top of moderation.
 Everything on the bot serves some kind of purpose, though not everything may be applicable for you needs and as such some features can be turned off per server.

 ### ❯ Features
 As Galactic is a moderation bot at its core, it naturally has a bunch of moderation commands.
-This is naturally accompanied by moderation logging and making sure the user is aware of the infraction (provided the configuration is set correctly).
+This is accompanied by moderation logging and making sure the user is aware of the infraction (provided the configuration is set correctly).
 The bot allows for fairly extensive configuration for you to tailor it to your server's needs.

+Galactic also has some premium features that build on top of the existing features, such as attachment logs for message logging.
+All core moderation features will always remain free for everyone.

 ### ❯ Documentation notation
 **Optional** arguments are denoted by being encapsulated in brackets `[ ]` - means that the command will run either with default values or show usage prompt.